Nostalgia: A Blessing or Curse?

 Our parents’ nostalgia for the past renders us one generation further removed from historical clarity.
 Marrying later than most (Mom at 33; Dad at 39) they still had five children; my friends’ parents were a generation younger than mine.
-A decade after their fathers returned from the First World War, the Great Depression cast their my parents’ childhoods in worry and hardship.
+A decade after their fathers returned from the First World War, the Great Depression cast a shadow of worry and hardship over my parents’ childhoods.
 Yet, whenever they spoke of this time, my parents shared mostly stories of thrift, hard work and a sense of community; their survival blurring the accuracy of their memories, along with my ability to truly understand and appreciate the impact of their experiences.

 The chronic tension between past realities and nostalgia’s distortions drew me to the study of history, a discipline of assessing facts and evidence to explore and resolve conflicting interpretations of “what really happened and why.”
 Examining one’s personal history by reconciling childhood memories and biases with the facts and evidence of our parents’ unique circumstances, particularly the challenges they faced and burdens they carried at the time, can grant us understanding and peace of mind as adults.
 Sadly, nostalgia often clouds our perspectives with wishes or myths, undermining our ability to clearly discern the facts and evidence.
 We protect ourselves (and perhaps, our parents) with distorted memories, choosing to evade or ignore the unvarnished truth of what really happened, and why.

 When others need help, even if they don’t realize it themselves, it’s usually not the kind I can give or even what’s wanted; this for me is a lifelong lesson.
-My father’s years of hoarding confounded me; his desperate need to cling unsafely to an independent life is a common challenge for the adult children of elderly parents.
-Driving over the speed limit at 90 years old while listening to Big Band music playing at maximum volume, Dad scared me to death; I worried about him and the people he might harm.
-I knew his reflexes had slowed considerably, something I suspect he recognized but denied.
+My father’s years of hoarding confounded me; the desperate need to cling unsafely to an independent life is a common challenge for adult children of elderly parents.
+Knowing that my father routinely drove in well in excess of the speed limit at 90 years old while listening to Big Band music at max volume scared me to death.
+I worried about him and the people he might harm.
+I knew his reflexes had slowed considerably, despite his denials.
 Instead of calling an exterminator to deal with the massive colony of yellow jackets he found in his living room ceiling, he hauled in a ladder from the garage, climbed up and shot an entire can of Raid into the hole in the ceiling.
-“You could have gotten killed!”
-I yelled.
+“You could have gotten killed.”
+I said, baffled.
 “I’m very careful,” he replied.
-A 91 year old climbing a ladder—alone—is reckless; he could have fallen, broken a hip, and (since he refused an emergency call service) nobody would have known for days.
+A 91 year old climbing a ladder—alone—is reckless; but to kill yellow jackets?!
+He could have fallen, broken a hip, or been stung to death, and (since he refused to wear an emergency call device) nobody would have known for days.
 Despite these risks, he carried on.

 People don’t want to be helped, at least not in the way you want to help them.
 This for me is a hard lesson.
 As Norman MacLean said in A River Runs Through It, “So it is that we can seldom help anybody.
 Either we don’t know what part to give or maybe we don’t like to give any part of ourselves.
 Then, more often than not, the part that is needed is not wanted.
 And even more often, we do not have the part that is needed.”
 With deep love and compassion for family and friends, I want to prevent their suffering, which in the end may bring us both more distress.

-Truly helping someone you love hardly ever makes you feel good about yourself, especially if it upsets them.
+Truly helping someone you love rarely makes you feel good about yourself if it upsets them.
 Telling a loved one a truth they need to hear is often much harder than remaining silent.
 While both of you can remain in a bubble of denial, neither of you will benefit; you are simply delaying the inevitable.
 Love requires compassion and kindness but also courage and risk.
 Taking a leap of faith and love, we give of ourselves because it’s the right thing to do; not because it’s easy.

-Immersing myself in my father’s model railroad hobby has made me realize how much we have in common; just yesterday I actually fixed a locomotive; it wasn’t running, so I took it apart and fixed it.
+Immersing myself in my father’s model railroad hobby has made me realize how much we have in common; just yesterday I actually repaired a locomotive; it wasn’t running, so I took it apart and fixed it.
 I had no idea what I was doing, but I figured it out; I’m sort of fearless when it comes to this kind of problem-solving.
 Recently, I decided to refinish and reupholster an armchair that belonged to my parents.
-That I’ve never refinished or reupholstered anything before is no deterrent; the challenge of figuring out how to do something I’ve never done before is too compelling to even think of hiring an expert to do the job, even if I end up ruining a really nice chair.
+That I’ve never refinished or reupholstered anything before is irrelevant; I can’t resist the challenge of figuring out how to do something I’ve never done before, even if I risked ruining a really nice chair.
 In this way I’m like my father; he too was unable to resist the allure of an unsolved technical problem, a malfunctioning machine, or a task requiring expertise he lacked.
-If he required a tool that did not exist, he created one; if he couldn’t figure out how to fix something, he Jerry rigged a way to make it work well enough.
+If he required a tool that did not exist, he created one; if he couldn’t figure out how to fix something, he jerry-rigged a way to make it work well enough.

 Like me, he was also a researcher.
 “Look it up,” he’d order.
 In those days this meant pulling an encyclopedia off the shelf or perusing the card catalog at the library.
-Tasks others left to experienced tradesmen were no obstacle when Dad was armed with a good book and the proper tools; laying tile, repairing plumbing, refinishing wood floors, repairing cars, refrigerators and washing machines all became part of his handyman repertoire.
-While today I can Google “chair reupholstery” to reveal a plethora of how-to articles and videos, the drive is the same; I will figure it out because I believe I can.
+Tasks others left to experienced tradesmen were no obstacle to a father armed with a good book and the proper tools.
+Laying tile, repairing plumbing, refinishing wood floors, fixing cars, refrigerators and washing machines all became part of his handyman repertoire.
+While today I can Google “chair reupholstery,” for a plethora of how-to articles and videos, the drive is the same; I will figure it out because I believe I can.

-My father was also a reader; he ate a book a day.
-He fostered my hunger for books by denying my access to them.
+My father was also a reader; he ate a book a day; he fostered my hunger for books by denying my access to them.
 Each year he bought every single book listed in my school-issued Scholastic catalog.
-After laboring to carry home my enormous pile of literary treasures, he forced me to surrender them, stripping me of a library of wonders to stow high up on his closet shelf.
+After laboring to carry home my enormous pile of literary treasures, he forced me to surrender them to stow high up on his closet shelf.
 He tantalized me with the possibility of earning a story; if I got an A on a test or completed a chore, he slipped a book into my impatient hands as a reward.
 I developed a Pavlovian response to the scent of old volumes; to the thrill of opening a new book; to reading titles sideways in the library stacks; to the bitter sweetness of a final page turned.

-During one visit with him in the nursing home the year he passed away, I noticed that the pressure wraps on his legs were put on wrong.
+During one visit with him in the nursing home the year he passed away, I noticed that the pressure wraps on his legs had been applied incorrectly.
 A physical therapy intern was available to help us out; he agreed that the wraps were a mess and set to work fixing them.